deeplook/mcinstall/README.rst

 A script to quickly make/provision a fresh Miniconda installation from scratch.

-This will download a Miniconda binary based on your operating system from https://repo.continuum.io/miniconda/ for `MacOS <https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh>`_, `Linux <https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh>`_ and `Windows <https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe>`_ then unpack binary and install it locally.
+This will download a Miniconda binary based on your operating system for `MacOS <https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh>`_, `Linux <https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh>`_ and `Windows <https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe>`_ then unpack binary and install it locally.
 It was tested on macOS and Linux ok, and has